olliethedev/ui-builder/README.md

         *   Implementing conditional logic (e.g., showing/hiding a field based on another prop's value).
     -   The example uses `classNameFieldOverrides` and `childrenFieldOverrides` from `@/lib/ui-builder/registry/form-field-overrides` to provide standardized handling for common props like `className` (using a auto suggest text input) and `children` (using a custom component).
 You can create your own override functions or objects.
 -   `defaultChildren`: Optional.
 Default children to use when a new instance of this component is added to the canvas.
 For example setting initial text on a span component.
--   `isFromDefaultExport`: Optional.
-If true, indicates the component should be imported as a default export when generating React code.

 ### Customizing the Page Config Panel Tabs

 You can customize the tabs in the left "Page Config" panel (by default, "Layers" and "Appearance") by providing a `pageConfigPanelTabsContent` property inside the `panelConfig` prop.
 This allows you to change the tab titles or provide custom content for each tab.
+For example, you might want to provide your own appearance tab if you not using tailwind or a custom subset of tailwind like in React-Email .

 ```tsx
 import UIBuilder, { defaultConfigTabsContent } from "@/components/ui/ui-builder";